 But, as usual, the five names below are all owned in fewer than 50 percent of fantasy leagues and can play a big role on your rosters going forward.

 All stats retrieved from Pro Football Reference and Fantasy Pros.

 Yahoo: 29% owned | ESPN: 28% owned

-But is Akers really the Rams back to own?
+But is he really the Rams back to own?
 No. That label doesn't exist, considering this committee is as prominent as ever and it doesn't seem as though anyone is making major headway as the lead runner.
 However, with the position hit so heavily by injuries and other factors, it's worth stashing anyone who could possibly be an impact running back going forward.

 Devontae Booker, Las Vegas Raiders

 Booker was brilliant in strong Raiders' performances against the Chargers and Broncos in Weeks 9 and 10, totaling 149 yards and three touchdowns in 24 carries while Josh Jacobs tallied 177 yards and three touchdowns on 35 carries.

 With Jacobs suffering an ankle injury that could force him to miss time and a juicy matchup against the New York Jets on the horizon in Week 13, Booker becomes an awesome option and a potential fantasy RB1 given a full workload in what should be a very favorable fantasy day.
 Then again, Week 12 was anything but favorable for the Raiders but, given their play this season, I'm willing to chalk that up as one of 2020 football's many anomalies.